Stephan-342B/mcs_quarkus_poc/README.md

 		- [Dependency] data

 ![](microservice_structure.png)
-### Create Parent
+### Create Parent (**Parent POM**)
-First, we need to create a parent to hold our modules.
-This is what we call **Parent POM**.
+Let's create a parent to hold our modules by using the command line below
 ```
 mvn archetype:generate -DgroupId=group.id -DartifactId=mcs_quarkus_poc
 ```

 ### Set Parent as Parent
+Modify the *pom.xml* file and add this

 ```xml
 <packaging>pom</packaging>
 ```

-### Create modules
+### Add modules
-'til now our parent pom has been created.
-Next, let's add some modules
+Adding modules should be done by executing the following command lines one after the other
 ```
 mvn archetype:generate -DgroupId=group.id  -DartifactId=controller
 mvn archetype:generate -DgroupId=group.id  -DartifactId=services